 In addition, service providers are seeking to offer telecommunications services to enterprise customers and provide industrial multi-cloud solutions.
 Serving enterprise customers is typically more lucrative as this clientele has more stringent requirements for quality of service, network performance, network availability and security.
-The CSP can charge a premium for these quality attributes but needs to back the service offerings with service level agreements2.
-2Glossary: page 174
+The CSP can charge a premium for these quality attributes but needs to back the service offerings with service level agreements.